Tara-Cloud/aws-cdk-tutorial/README.md

 A CDK application defines a cloud application or cloud infrastructure configuration.
 You can deploy the same CDK application once or hundreds of times.
 This functionality is powerful for several reasons:

 - :shield: **Security**: Define reusable components modeled to meet security best practices and your organization's security and compliance requirements.
 Minimize human error by modeling and sharing vetted configurations with the CDK.
 - :moneybag: **Cost Savings**: Use the AWS CDK to provision and destroy entire cloud architectures quickly.
 Destroy cloud infrastructure when it's not needed, and avoid paying for unnecessary resources.
-Use the AWS CDK to redeploy the same infrastructure in seconds as needed.
+Use the AWS CDK to redeploy the same infrastructure in seconds.
 - :detective: **Best Practices Built-in**: Create and reuse patterns built using cloud best practices.
 Use 1000+ high-quality [existing, open-source CDK libraries](https://constructs.dev/) to deploy common cloud infrastructure patterns.

 ## Constructs, stacks, and apps